-Article 7 Election of the Secretary
+Article 7.
+Election of the Secretary

 - 1. The Court shall elect its Secretary, who must possess the legal qualifications required for the position, a good command of the working languages of the Court, and the experience necessary for discharging his functions. - 2.
 The Secretary shall be elected for a term of five years and may be re-elected.
-He may be freely removed at any time if the Court so decides by the vote of not less than four judges.
-The vote shall be by secret ballot. - 3.
-The Secretary shall be elected in accordance with the provisions of Article 3(2) of these Rules.
+He may be removed at any time if the Court so decides.
+A majority of no fewer than four judges, voting by secret ballot in the presence of a quorum, is required for the appointing or removal of the Secretary.

-Article 8 Deputy Secretary
+Article 8.
+Deputy Secretary

-- 1. The Deputy Secretary shall be appointed on the proposal of the Secretary of the Court, in the manner prescribed in the Statute.
+- 1. The Deputy Secretary shall be appointed on the proposal of the Secretary, in the manner prescribed in the Statute.
 He shall assist the Secretary in the performance of his functions and replace him during his temporary absences. - 2.
-If the Secretary and Deputy Secretary are both unable to perform their functions, the President may appoint an Interim Secretary.
+If the Secretary and the Deputy Secretary are both unable to perform their functions, the President may appoint an Interim Secretary.

-Article 9 Oath
+Article 9.
+Oath

-- 1. The Secretary and Deputy Secretary shall take an oath in the presence of the President. - 2.
-The staff of the Secretariat, including any persons called upon to perform interim or temporary duties, shall, upon assuming their functions, take an oath before the President undertaking to respect the confidential nature of any facts that may come to their attention during their performance of such duties.
+- 1. The Secretary and the Deputy Secretary shall take an oath or make a solemn declaration before the President undertaking to discharge their duties faithfully, and to respect the confidential nature of the facts that come to their attention while exercising their functions. - 2.
+The staff of the Secretariat, including any persons called upon to perform interim or temporary duties, shall, upon assuming their functions, take an oath or make a solemn declaration before the President undertaking to discharge their duties faithfully and to respect the confidential nature of the facts that come to their attention while exercising their functions.
 If the President is not present at the seat of the Court, the Secretary shall administer the oath. - 3.
-All oaths shall be recorded in a document which shall be signed by the person being sworn and by the person administering the oath.
+All oaths shall be recorded in a document to be signed by the person being sworn in and by the person administering the oath.

-Article 10 Functions of the Secretary
+Article 10.
+Functions of the Secretary